SSC Earns Military Friendly Status

 In this photo, Seminole State College employees who attended the 2025 SSC Learning Innovations Summit at Rose State College pose for a group photo.
 Pictured (left to right) are NASNTI Computer Science Specialist Alecia Bailey, Assistant Professor of STEM Dr. Deanna Miles, Dean of Instruction Jessica Isaacs, Adjunct Professor of Biology Kara Stanley and NASNTI Student Success Specialist Ben Little.

-Several Seminole State College employees attended the 2025 SSC Learning Innovations Summit at Rose State College on March 13-14.
+Several Seminole State College employees attended the 2025 Learning Innovations Summit at Rose State College on March 13-14.
 The event was hosted by The Oklahoma Council for Online Learning Excellence and focused on innovations in technology, teaching, student success and leadership.
 Pictured (left to right) are NASNTI Computer Science Specialist Alecia Bailey, Assistant Professor of STEM Dr. Deanna Miles, Dean of Instruction Jessica Isaacs, Adjunct Professor of Biology Kara Stanley and NASNTI Student Success Specialist Ben Little.

 In this photo, Kara Stanley (right), SSC Adjunct Professor of Biology, and Associate Professor of English Yasminda Choate pose for a photo after delivering a presentation.